 Applied semantics will make search engines increasingly smarter. (*4) There are evolving theories on the concept of Lexical Co-Occurrence and Entity Disambiguation.
 This indicates that Google may be putting in place an infrastructure that will enable greater reliance on these as document ranking factors.
 Conversely, the current reliance on links – domain authority and anchor text – may gradually fade in importance.

-Advances in Personalised Search technology means that Googling can already reveal the answers to questions of grave concern – by way of this quoted example;
+Advances in Personalised Search technology mean that Googling can already reveal the answers to questions of grave concern – by way of this quoted example;

 “Google will tell you that the number 1 sign of alcoholism is drinking alone.
 I feel that the number 1 sign of alcoholism is having to Google ‘number 1 sign of alcoholism.’ ” – Dan Frigolette.